CTXz/Not-so-Tiny-Dimmer/README.md

 ![](MainShowcase.gif)

 What initaly just started as minimalist ATtiny based WS2812 LED strip dimmer, quickly turned into a cheap and feature rich ATtiny based WS2812 strip controller with single color, multi color and animation support.
+Non-addressable LED strips are also supported, but limited to single color features only.

 ## Contents
 - [Contents](#contents)